 The four nominees for director to receive the highest number of votes FOR election will be elected as directors.
 This is called a plurality.
 Proposal 1 is a non-discretionary matter.
-Therefore, if your shares are held by your brokerage firm in "street name" and you do not timely provide voting instructions with respect to your shares, your brokerage firm cannot vote your shares on Proposal 1.
+Therefore, if your shares are held by your brokerage firm in "street name" and you do not timely provide voting instructions with respect to your shares, your brokerage firm cannot yote your shares on Proposal 1.
 Shares held in "street name" by banks, brokerage firms, or nominees who indicate on their proxies that they do not have authority to vote the shares on Proposal 1 will not be counted as votes FOR or WITHHELD from any nominee.
 As a result, such "broker non-votes" will have no effect on the voting on Proposal 1.
 You may:

-- 1. vote FOR all four director nominees;
+- vote FOR both director nominees;

-- 2. vote FOR a particular nominee or nominees and WITHHOLD your vote from the other nominees; or
+- vote FOR a particular nominee and WITHHOLD your vote from the other nominee; or 2.

-- 3. WITHHOLD your vote from all nominees.
+- WITHHOLD your vote from both nominees